Health Care Management

 Skills for Health Care Management Majors

-health care management majors are found most commonly in careers in which the following skills are important:
+A major in health care management prepares you for careers in which the following skill-sets are crucial:

 - Speaking - Talking to others to convey information effectively.